nasa/CTF/plugins/cfs/README.md

 If multiple CFS targets are to be registered, for each target name, the plugin will load values from a correspondingly named section.

 If no targets are explicitly registered by name by the time `StartCfs` is first executed, the plugin will automatically configure targets for each config section beginning with `cfs_`.
-If no such sections are found, the plugin will configure a single *local* target using the `[cfs]` config section.
+If no such sections are found, the plugin will configure a single target using the `[cfs]` config section.
+Note that if the `cfs_protocol` field is not found in the `cfs` section, a local target will be registered.

 The precedence of values is first the named config section, if any, and then the `[cfs]` config section.
 A target cannot be registered, explicitly nor automatically, without a correspondingly named config section.